 The first step is to consider your options—shop around to see which lenders offer the most favorable refinance terms.
 Expect to pay closing costs to refinance.
 Things to consider include the interest rate, closing costs, points, possible prepayment penalties and loan term.

 You can choose to change the length of your mortgage repayment period by switching from a 30-year to a 15-year mortgage, or vice versa.
 You can also move from an adjustable rate mortgage (ARM) to a fixed-rate mortgage.
 You can even choose to refinance for an amount greater than the amount you still owe on your home.
 This option, called cash-out refinancing, is useful for those who want to remodel or who just need money for a large expense such as their children’s education.

 Assuming you qualify for a refinance, it may or may not be a good option for you.
 You should consider refinancing if:

 - Mortgage rates are at least 1 or 2 percentage points lower now than they were when you took out your mortgage loan

 - You have an ARM whose interest rate will be adjusting soon

 - You have sufficient equity in your home

 - You want to borrow equity from your home to fund a large expense

-If you decide that a refinance is the most prudent option for you, the next step is to find out if you qualify.
+Try our free refinance calculator to determine your refinance break-even point.
+Then, if you decide that a refinance is the most prudent option for you, the next step is to find out if you qualify.
 The process of applying for and obtaining a refinance is similar to a mortgage application, so be prepared to provide your mortgage lender with information on your credit, income, taxes and more.
 If done right, a refinance can be one of the easiest ways to save money.

 You can count on First National Bank for competitive interest rates and some of the lowest closing costs around.
-Contact one of our mortgage lenders today for current interest rates or to learn more about our mortgage process.
+Contact one of our mortgage loan officers today for current interest rates or to learn more about our mortgage process.
 Click here to learn more about our mortgage services or to contact a mortgage lender today.